abrarahmed236/chroot-notes/README.md

 ## Manage Sessions (revisit)

-The simpliest `schroot -c` command mentioned in the previous section starts an automatic session before running the command and ends the automatic session after the command completes.
+The `schroot -c` command mentioned in the previous section starts an automatic session before running the command and ends the automatic session after the command completes.
 When a session starts, `schroot` will mount the file systems and execute the start hooks.
 When a session ends, `schroot` will execute the exit hooks and unmount the file systems.
 It may be time consuming if you have to enter and leave a chroot several times.

 Under some circumstances (e.g. running several unit tests with `schroot`), it would be great to manage sessions manually.
 This section covers the command to start a session, list sessions, enter a session, and clean up a session.